jeshicawang/MyTrips/README.md

 # MyTrips
 A website for travelers to organize their trip details.

-## View categorized upcoming and past trips
+## View categorized Upcoming and Past trips
 ![](http://g.recordit.co/r9MvqiVOHq.gif)

 ## Add, Modify, and Delete trips